Your Health This Summer

 Swimming and Water Safety

 Taking a dip in a pool, lake, river, or the ocean is a fun and popular way to beat the summer heat.
-To make sure you and your family stay safe in and around the water this summer, click on the links below.
+Before you head out to the water, remember to always check the local health authority or municipal website for any pool, lake, river, or beach advisories.
+For information to help you and your family stay safe in and around the water this summer, click on the links below.

 - Child Safety: Preventing Drowning